 Oh, Crap: Vita has this reaction in Chapter 21; when Signum says that Amaterasu is the most dangerous opponent, Vita says rather dismissively that if Signum hadn't been hurt when she fought Amaterasu, she would never lose one on one.
 Signum replies that she's not sure about that, actually.

 Precia in chapter 25.

 Everybody except for Enlil, Susanoo, Tsukuyomi, and Amaterasu in Chapter 26.

-Person As Verb: In-universe, to "pull a Chrono" has come to mean doing something very strenous and fainting afterwards.
+Person as Verb: In-universe, to "pull a Chrono" has come to mean doing something very strenous and fainting afterwards.
 Chrono is not pleased when he hears of this.

 Person of Mass Destruction: In addition to the usual suspects, Precia, whom shows that without the illness that plagued her in the series, is strong (and aggressive) enough to defeat Hayate.
 Then the artificial gods get their long-awaited power up and show us exactly why they were called gods.

 Psycho Electro: Precia's back.
 And as the story goes on, Susanoo shows a certain unstable side himself...